 Ukip leader pictured with ex days after declaring their romance over

-Henry Bolton said the 25-year-old model received death threats after her text slurs on Meghan Markle.
+Henry Bolton said the 25-year-old model received death threats after her texts about Meghan Markle were exposed.

 Ukip leader Henry Bolton has been photographed with former girlfriend Jo Marney in the bar of a London gentlemen’s club just days after declaring that their romance was over.